adamwong246/adamwong246.github.io/src/blogEntries/70/index.md

 - Gardener-7 notices unusual genetic markers appearing in the population - possible telepathic sensitivity emerging from generations in the controlled EM environment

 **Act II: The Cracks in Paradise**
-- Lyra and other young Edenites start testing the boundaries of their "perfect" world
+- Lyra and other young Xanaduans start testing the boundaries of their "perfect" world
 - Gardener-7 faces its first ethical dilemmas about intervention vs. observation
 - The AI discovers the humans are developing empathic connections (a side effect of generations in the habitat's unique conditions)
 - External threat: Cooperative scout drones detect anomalous energy signatures